genestack/user-docs/docs/user-guide/quick-start/consumer-api.md

 ![Access Study](quick-start-images/consumer-api-study-access.png)

+* Go to your Study menu on the User Interface.
 * Click **Copy accession** and paste the accession number into the "query" field.
 For this example, use **GSF1102568**, and click **Execute**.